 - Business support – Support and promote independent businesses by building on the business start-up programme StartmyBiz, help develop a new programme called GrowmyBiz to provide guidance and advice on growing your business, and join the national Independent Retail campaign.

-- Business to Business events – Deliver events to develop commercial opportunities for levy payers locally.
-The BID will have a policy of local purchasing where possible.
+- Business to Business events – Monthly BID networking sessions are provided free of charge to Levy payers.
+Each month showcases a different local business and provide a platform to develop commercial opportunities for levy payers locally.
+The BID has a policy of local purchasing where possible.

-- Cost reduction initiatives – Provide a free service to help reduce utility costs for relevant BID levy payers.
+- Cost reduction initiatives – Provides a free service to help reduce utility costs for relevant BID levy payers.

-- Training – The BID will offer on-going training and support, free to levy payers, on a range of topics.
+- Training – The BID offers on-going training and support, free to levy payers, on a range of topics.

-- Landlord forum – Engage with landlords to discuss relevant issues, in particular, how the city can further develop and support the independent retail offer and release fallow space for new uses.
+- Landlord forum – Engages with landlords to discuss relevant issues, in particular, how the city can further develop and support the independent retail offer and release fallow space for new uses.

 - Project funding – Make funds available to respond to new opportunities that may arise e.g. developing local business associations to create a healthy and vibrant business community.